Service Impact Area

 — Bryan Stevenson

-Why does UPL reform matter?
+Why do legal empowerment and UPL reform matter?

-i4J and UPL reform
+i4J, Legal Empowerment, and UPL reform

 i4J’s work in the space is unique because it emphasizes the importance and inclusion of four diverse system actors in design work:

-3. UPL reform decision-makers; and
+UPL reform decision-makers; and

-4. The design hub: an inclusive research and design entity who can gather legal need information from the first three system actors and help synthesize the potentially divergent goals of these 3 system actors into effective new legal service models.
+The design hub: an inclusive research and design entity who can gather legal need information from the first three system actors and help synthesize the potentially divergent goals of these 3 system actors into effective new legal service models.

 The first three system actors interface at various opportunity spaces in the system of civil justice problem-solving; the design hub brings these system actors to the table to work together to create systems and services that are more equitable and informed by multiple perspectives.
-This includes and emphasizes the perspectives, lived, and learned experience of community members historically and actively excluded from access to justice decision-making conversations.
+This includes and emphasizes the perspectives, lived, and learned experiences of community members historically and actively excluded from access to justice decision-making conversations.

 While most of the projects in i4J’s Service Impact Area focus on UPL-reform-based interventions, there is also opportunity for legal service innovation within the existing regulatory structure.
-This includes projects that focus on engaging diverse system actors in new programs and designing service models that get closer to the existing regulatory line.
+This includes projects that focus on engaging diverse system actors in designing new programs and designing service models that get closer to the existing regulatory line.

 Service Impact Area Publications and Reports